CodeYourFuture/syllabus-archive/node-db/week-16/lesson.md

 1. Which invoices were paid?

-2. Which invoices paid after 3rd January 2017?
+2. Which invoices were for under 300 pounds?

-3. Which invoices were for under 300 pounds?
+3. Which invoices paid on 3rd January 2017 or after?

 ## LESSON : Primary Keys